Choosing the Right Grommet

 • Stainless steel is less malleable than brass but very strong, making it best for use in self-piercing grommets.

-• Aluminum is lightweight but durable and corrosion resistant.
-Since it’s not as strong as brass or steel, it’s generally used for lighter uses.
+• Aluminum is lightweight but durable and resistant to corrosion in most environments.
+Aluminum can rust if exposed to moist conditions, and since it's not as strong as brass or steel, it’s generally used for lighter, non-marine applications.

 • Nickel and black plated options offer different finishes with added abrasion resistance.